How to Teach: Calculate Tip [Special Education Lesson]

 May I Also Suggest Teaching

-When tipping it’s important to realize that it is part of a purchase, so subtotal and total are parts of the equation.
+When tipping it’s essential to realize that it is part of a purchase, so subtotal and total are parts of the equation.
 Therefore, covering Sales Tax and Budget are worthwhile concepts for students to understand before starting this lesson.